Vansittart Bay

 Vansittart Bay (Banjal) is a large bay on the north coast of the Kimberley region of Western Australia.
-The bay is located in a remote area approximately 600 km north-east of Broome.
+The bay is located in a remote area in the far north of Australia, approximately 600 km north-east of Broome.
 It contains multiple islands including Mary Island and Jar Island.
 Vansittart Bay (including land and sea country) lies within the native title area of the Wunambal Gaambera people.
 The bay is known for several cultural and historic sites that are visited by ecotourism cruise vessels travelling along the Kimberley coast.

 Toponymy

 The explorer Phillip Parker King named the bay for Chancellor of Exchequer Nicholas Vansittart, 1st Baron Bexley, in October 1819 during a survey of the Kimberley coast for the British Admiralty on HMS Mermaid.
 During his survey, King had an encounter with aboriginal people in Vansittart Bay, at a place now known as Encounter Cove.

-The bay is named Banjal by the Wunamabal Gaambera people.
+The bay is named Banjal by the Wunambal Gaambera people.

 Geography

 The Kimberley coast is a drowned continental landscape.
 When sea levels rose around 10,000 years ago, eroded riverbeds were flooded with seawater, creating a indented coastline and multiple islands and embayments.
 Vansittart Bay is one example of these embayments, and is located approximately 600 km north-east of Broome.
 The bay opens to the Indian Ocean, and has several islands including the Eclipse Archipelago at the mouth of the bay, and Mary Island, Jar Island and Low Island within the bay.
 Troughton Island lies offshore from the western entrance to the bay.
 The Anjo Peninsula separates Vansittart Bay from Napier Broome Bay to the east.
 Sir Graham Moore Island is offshore from the tip of the Anjo Peninsula, at the eastern end of the bay.

 The Mungalalu Truscott Airbase (known as Truscott during World War II) is located on the Anjo Peninsula around 3 km inland from the eastern shores of Vansittart Bay, but the nearest settlement is Kalumburu, around 40 km to the south east.

 A pearl farm has operated in Vansittart Bay.